Trending

 What happened

-The World Health Assembly has adopted a resolution condemning Iran's attacks on civilians and health infrastructure.
-This resolution was submitted by the Gulf Cooperation Council (GCC) and Jordan, highlighting the humanitarian and public health implications of such attacks.
-It specifically addresses the over 3,000 missile and drone strikes carried out by Iran against the UAE, emphasizing the urgent need for protection of civilian infrastructure.
+The World Health Assembly has adopted a resolution that condemns attacks on civilians and health infrastructure, particularly those attributed to Iran.
+This resolution was supported by Gulf Cooperation Council member states and Jordan, emphasizing the humanitarian and public health implications of such attacks.
+The UAE has reported over 3,000 missile and drone strikes against it, highlighting the severity of the situation and the urgent need for international action.

 The Context